Frex777/AutoCleanUp/README.md

 # AutoCleanUp

-A simple batch script that helps keep Windows clean by automatically removing temporary files, cache, and other unnecessary folders.
+A lightweight batch script for Windows that automatically deletes temporary files, cache, and other unnecessary folders to keep the system clean.

 ## Features
-- Cleans common Windows temp directories
+- Cleans Windows temp folders and caches
-- Removes leftover cache and logs
-- Runs with a single double-click
+- Auto-elevates with Administrator rights if required
+- Can be launched manually or added to startup for automatic cleaning

 ## Usage
-1. Download or clone this repository
-2. Run `autocleanup.bat` as Administrator
+- Run `autocleanup.bat` directly
-3. Done – your system gets cleaned automatically
+- (Optional) Add it to Windows Startup for automatic cleanup on boot

-⚠️ Use at your own risk.
-The script permanently deletes files.
+⚠️ Files are permanently deleted.
+Use at your own risk.